St. Nicholas Central Breaker

 Post-World War I

-By the mid-1920’s, the P&RC&I had the ability to produce more coal than the market could bear.
-5 The company’s mines and breakers were underutilized, making the company’s costs of production higher and profit margins slimmer.
+By the mid-1920’s, the P&RC&I could produce more coal than the market could bear.
+5 The company’s mines and breakers were underutilised, making the company’s costs of production higher and profit margins slimmer.
 The advent of the Great Depression only further exaggerated P&RC&I’s financial troubles.

 Several factors led to anthracite coal’s decline.
-In the early 1900’s, coking ovens began dotting western Pennsylvania, fueled by low-ash, low-sulfur bituminous coal.
-The high-carbon, low-impurity coke was used as a replacement for anthracite coal as fuel for blast furnaces.
-In the mid- to late-20th century, oil and natural-gas fired heating systems for buildings began replacing earlier models that were fueled by anthracite.
+In the early 1900’s, coking ovens began dotting the western part of the state, fueled by low-ash, low-sulfur bituminous coal.
+The high-carbon, low-impurity coke was used as a replacement for anthracite coal as a fuel for blast furnaces.
+In the mid- to late-20th century, oil and natural-gas fired heating systems for buildings began replacing earlier models that were fueled by coal.

 The cost of anthracite coal was also becoming prohibitive for commercial power plants.
-While anthracite coal delivered high energy per ton with little soot, it was cheaper to add pollution control devices to power plants over the long-term.
+While anthracite coal delivered high energy per ton with little soot, it was cheaper to add pollution control devices to power plants.

-Between 1933 and 1940, annual production averaged to just over 7 million tons, but the company between 1935 and 1938 lost an average of $6 million per year.
-5 In a desperate attempt to pay the interest on its bonded debt and squeak out any profit, the company closed underground mines and breakers and began strip mining to reduce labor and overhead costs.
-On February 26, 1937, the company filed for bankruptcy protection.
-12 Less profitable mines were sold in 1938-39 and the Pottsville Shops were closed in 1939.
+Between 1933 and 1940, annual production of anthracite coal averaged to just over 7 million tons, but the P&RC&I between 1935 and 1938 lost an average of $6 million per year.
+5 In a desperate attempt to pay the interest on its bonded debt and squeak out any profit, the company closed underground mines and breakers and began strip mining to reduce labour and overhead costs.
+On February 26, 1937, the P&RC&I filed for bankruptcy protection.
+12 Less profitable mines were sold in 1938-39, and the Pottsville Shops were closed in 1939.
 By 1940, the company had sold off a significant amount of its land holdings, operating only seven active underground mines and 11 strip mines.

-The holding corporation was dissolved on April 1, 1941 and the company’s reorganization plan was approved by the courts on July 10, 1944.
+The holding corporation was dissolved on April 1, 1941, and the courts approved the company’s reorganization plan on July 10, 1944.
 12 The Philadelphia & Reading Coal & Iron Company was reincorporated on January 1, 1945, which absorbed the Reading Iron Company via a merger.

 The anthracite coal industry collapsed in the mid-1950’s.
 Seeking a path out of the industry, the Coal & Iron Company was renamed the Philadelphia & Reading Corporation on September 1, 1955.
 12 It then proceeded to acquire the Union Underwear Company.
 The coal properties and operations were transferred to a new subsidiary, the Reading Anthracite Company.